 The next Exhibition is on Saturday, 26th.
 Do pay us a visit while you are about your business on the Hill on Saturday.
 As with the other occasions each of the themes we have been working on are presenting their findings.
 We look forward to listening to you and hearing questions you may have and taking note of your ideas and observations.

-On the Saturday there will be an exhibition of the work of the Neighbourhood Plan at the Village Hall.
-Do come along and talk to the people working on the Plan.
+On the Saturday there was an exhibition of the work of the Neighbourhood Plan at St Peter & Paul School.
+People did come along and talk to the people working on the Plan.
 Please make your comments on any matter and those comments will be listened to and incorporated into the scheme.

-We very much look forward to seeing you on the 12th April.
+We very much thank you for having attended on the 12th April.

 There was an exhibition of the Plan in Whyteleafe.
 A Wednesday afternoon and evening.
 Just near the Whyteleafe Station so you could easily call in on your way home.

 The Neighbourhood Plan needs to be able to assess sites for their suitability for one or other purpose that the site might be suitable for.
 There is already a list of sites in hand but we must ask for any sites that people have that we aren’t currently aware of.
 We have had a good number be identified by people recently but we must continue to ask.